powerofknowing/adfsec/adf-security-baseline.md

 * Periodically test restoration of backed up customer-managed keys.

 ### 9.4 Ensure protection of backups and customer-managed keys
-* If running Integration Runtime in an Azure Virtual Machine (VM) and you back that VM up with Azure Backup, your VM is encrypted at rest with Storage Service Encryption (SSE).
+* IF running IR in Azure VM and you back that VM up with Azure Backup, your VM is encrypted at rest with Storage Service Encryption (SSE).
 Azure Backup can also back up Azure VMs that are encrypted by using Azure Disk Encryption.
 Azure Disk Encryption integrates with BitLocker encryption keys (BEKs), which are safeguarded in a key vault as secrets.
 Azure Disk Encryption also integrates with Azure Key Vault key encryption keys (KEKs).
 * Enable Soft-Delete in Key Vault to protect keys against accidental or malicious deletion.

 ## 10. Incident response